OptimalKnight/Campsio/README.md

 Campsio provides a range of features to help users search and outlook campsites and other outdoor accommodations:

+- **User authentication and authorization:** Users can create an account and log in to the platform.
+The system provides different levels of access based on the user's role, such as administrator or regular user.
 - **Campsite search:** Users can search for campsites, cabins, and other outdoor accommodations by location, dates, number of guests, and other filters.
 - **Campsite listing:** Campground owners can list their properties with photos, descriptions, amenities, and rates.
 - **Reviews:** Users can leave reviews and ratings for campsites.